DAzBjax/NetCopy/README.md

 > >       - "C:\temp\MSO2007"
 > >       - "\\\\10.99.129.64\c$\temp\MSO2007"
 >
-> >    - "DestFolderName" - Destibation folder name with full path, [can be local network location] (not tested)
+> >    - "DestFolderName" - Destination folder name with full path, [can be local network location] (not tested)
 >
 > >    - -wait|-nowait - Wait or not after all operation completed
 >